Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-account.md

     <img alt="enter-your-information" src={useBaseUrl('/img/quickstart/create-account/2.png')} />
 </div>

 ### Step 3.
-Enter your verify code
+Enter your verification code

-Verify code is sent to your email address.
-Go your email and copy the verify code and paste that in input field.
+A verification code waas sent to your email address.
+Go your email and copy the verification code and paste it into the input field.
-If you done confirming, you can sign in WIZnet Cloud.
+After your confirmation, you can sign into WIZnet Cloud.

 <div>
     <img alt="enter-verify-code" src={useBaseUrl('/img/quickstart/create-account/3.png')} />